Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

     :align: center
     :width: 30%

-From there, you can refresh map features and view or manage your uploaded or cached features.
+Press these three dots to refresh map features and view or manage your uploaded or cached features.
 (For more details, see :ref:`Using the Feature Cache to Upload Saved Assessment Submissions <feature-cache>`.)

 .. figure:: img/android_cached_features.png
     :align: center